FAIRiCUBE/data-requests/CoverageEncoding/rangeType.md

 Additional information on the definition attribute is provided in clause 7.2.2 as follows:
 `The “definition” attribute identifies the property (often an observed property in our context) that the data component represents by using a scoped  ame.
 It should map to a controlled term defined in an (web accessible) dictionary, registry or ontology.
 Such terms provide the formal textual  efinition agreed upon by one or more communities, eventually illustrated by pictures and diagrams as well as additional semantic information such as relationships to units and other concepts, ontological mappings, etc. `

-As Observed Property registers covering FAIRiCUBE requirements have not been identified, a simple solution would be the use of the [QUDT Quantity Kind Vocabulary](http://qudt.org/2.1/vocab/quantitykind), e.g. [velocity](https://qudt.org/vocab/quantitykind/Velocity) or [radiance](https://qudt.org/vocab/quantitykind/Radiance)
+As Observed Property registers covering FAIRiCUBE requirements have not been identified, a simple solution would be the use of the [QUDT Quantity Kind Vocabulary](http://qudt.org/2.1/vocab/quantitykind), e.g. [velocity](https://qudt.org/vocab/quantitykind/Velocity) or [radiance](https://qudt.org/vocab/quantitykind/Radiance).
+If a reference to an Observed Property register is available, this should be used.

+### label
+The `label` element is a short descriptive human readable label describing what property the component represents.

+### description
+The `description` element is a longer more descriptive human readable description describing what property the component represents.

+### nilValues
+The `nilValues` element is defined on the SWE:AbstractSimpleComponentType.
+If nil values are used in the coverage, they must be provided here, together with a reason.
+The swe:NilValuesType must be used.

+### extension
+The `extension` element is a container for future extensions.
+This extension point can be used to add new extended properties to an existing class.